 WHO SHOULD GET SCREENED?

-If you have one or more of the following symptoms, contact PHCC at firstname.lastname@example.org or the call center at 8001112 and book your appointment.
+If you have any one or more of the symptoms below, contact the PHCC at firstname.lastname@example.org or their call centre at 800 1112 and book your appointment.

 - A persistent lump in the breast that may feel different from other breast tissue and is somewhat tender.